 A small number of customers are responsible for a significant portion of our sales.
-Our five largest OEM customers accounted for approximately 30%, 29% and 27% of our net sales for the years ended January 3, 2022, December 28, 2020, and December 30, 2019, respectively, and one customer represented 10% of our net sales for the year ended January 3, 2022.
+Our five largest OEM customers collectively accounted for approximately 33%, 30% and 29% of our net sales for the years ended January 2, 2023, January 3, 2022 and December 28, 2020, respectively, and one customer represented 10% of our net sales for the year ended January 2, 2023.
 Furthermore, our business has benefited from OEMs deciding to outsource their PCB manufacturing and backplane assembly needs to us, and our future revenue growth partially depends on new outsourcing opportunities from OEMs.
 Sales attributed to OEMs include both direct sales as well as sales that the OEMs place through EMS providers.
 Our customer concentration could fluctuate, depending on future customer requirements, which will depend in large part on market conditions in the electronics industry segments in which our customers participate.
 The loss of one or more significant customers or a decline in sales to our significant customers would materially adversely affect our business, financial condition, and results of operations.
 In addition, we generate significant accounts receivable in connection with providing manufacturing services to our customers.
 If one or more of our significant customers were to become insolvent or were otherwise unable to pay for the manufacturing services provided by us, our business, financial condition, and results of operations would be materially adversely affected.